 It’s the claimant’s responsibility to ensure that she lodges her claim within the time limit and, if necessary, obtains advice on how it applies in her case.

 The time limit for a claim may be extended to allow for conciliation under the Acas early conciliation procedure.
-You can get advice on this procedure from ACAS [link].
+You can get advice on early conciliation from Acas.

 The burden of proof